Josh Koroma

-Joshua Abdulai Koroma (born 9 November 1998) is a professional footballer who plays as a forward for EFL League One club Leyton Orient.
+Joshua Abdulai Koroma (born 9 November 1998) is a professional footballer who plays as a forward for EFL League Two club Chesterfield, on loan from EFL League One club Leyton Orient.
 Born in England, he plays for the Sierra Leone national team.

 Career

 Leyton Orient

 Koroma made his first-team debut for Leyton Orient on 9 April 2016 as a second-half substitute in a 3–0 league defeat away to Barnet.
 He scored his first goals on 4 March 2017 with a hat-trick in a 4–0 win away to Newport County.

 Huddersfield Town

 Koroma signed for newly relegated EFL Championship club Huddersfield Town on 21 June 2019 on a three-year contract with the option of a further year for an undisclosed fee.

 On 31 January 2020, Koroma joined Rotherham United on a six-month loan deal.

 2020–21

 He scored his first goal for Huddersfield in a 2–1 win at Swansea City on 17 October 2020.
 On the 8 December he scored for the third consecutive home game in the 2–0 home victory over Sheffield Wednesday.
 In the same game he injured a hamstring and was out for over 4 months.

 He returned for the final four games of the season, in which he scored in the away 5–2 defeat to Blackburn Rovers and 2–2 draw away to Reading FC.